 What jobs can I get with a PRINCE2® Qualification?

-When I began my research for this post I assumed that it was not only a question of what jobs can I get with a PRINCE2 qualification, but also what salary can I expect to achieve?
-After all, isn’t financial reward part of your career choice and progress?
-I decided that a table of jobs, locations and salaries might be useful and have created one for both PRINCE2 qualification at Foundation and Practitioner levels respectively.
+When I began my research for the original post, I assumed that it was not only a question of what jobs are to be had with a PRINCE2 qualification, but also what salaries.
+I have not altered this approach because after all, financial reward is surely part of your career choice and progress.

 PRINCE2® Foundation Certificate Jobs and Salaries